• Skip to secondary menu

 Toddlers need to move and so songs that let them to that are the perfect large group activity.
 These songs all have simple to learn movements that toddlers can follow.

-• The Grand Old Duke of York (if parents and present, they can lift the toddlers for the “up” part)
+- The Grand Old Duke of York (if parents are present, they can lift the toddlers for the “up” part)

 Songs with Instruments